 However, in case a change in the law affects the permissibility of execution of the works, such risk would most likely lie with the employer.

-It is also worth mentioning that changes in the law may also be qualified.
+It is also worth mentioning that changes in the law may also be qualified as legal grounds for termination of/addendum to the contract.